Apstra/iba/README.md

 out of the box with AOS.
 They also serve as examples to help build custom probes yourself.

+# Getting Started

+You can find the setup instructions and try these out in your environment [here](docs/README.md).

+To access each tutorial directly, click on the links below:

 #### [East West Traffic](docs/east_west_traffic.ipynb)
     Generates Probe to Calculate Total East/West Traffic
 #### [ECMP Imbalance](docs/ecmp_imbalance.ipynb)